 I'm a writer, performer, and educator originally from Coral Springs, Florida.
 I now call New York City home.
-I recently received my M.F.A. in Playwriting from Indiana University, where I studied under Peter Gil-Sheridan.
-I got my B.A. in Theatre, with a certificate in Musical Theatre, from Northwestern University, where I studied under Laura Schellhardt; and I'm a lyricist in the BMI Lehman Engel Musical Theatre Workshop.
+I received my M.F.A. in Playwriting from Indiana University, where I studied under Peter Gil-Sheridan; my B.A. in Theatre, with a certificate in Musical Theatre, from Northwestern University, where I studied under Laura Schellhardt; and I'm a lyricist in the BMI Lehman Engel Musical Theatre Workshop.
 I’m currently on faculty at SUNY New Paltz as a Visiting Assistant Professor of Creative Writing, specializing in dramatic writing.

 I'm represented by Ben Izzo in the Literary Division of Abrams Artists Agency.